NEWS

 【Customer Case Study】Eliminating "Unbuildable" Sites Without Drawings: 3D Collaboration Connecting Mexico

-nat “User Interviews Explained in 3 Minutes.”
-Against a backdrop of a bright, spacious interior, the banner features a portrait of Zoï Lee from KYOTOGRAPHIE alongside text explaining how 3D scanning technology has dramatically streamlined planning operations for international events.
+nat banner nat “User Interviews Explained in 3 Minutes!”
+Against a backdrop of a photo showing a bright, spacious interior, the banner features a portrait of Zoe Lee of KYOTOGRAPHIE alongside text explaining how 3D scanning technology has dramatically streamlined planning operations for overseas events.

 Challenge: An exhibition in a historic building without architectural drawings.
-Risk of construction being impossible due to the inability to convey the "thickness of the columns."
+Risk that the “thickness of the columns” cannot be conveyed, making construction impossible.

 Introduction: We Scanat to create a 3D model of the space and shared the data with a team of architects in Mexico.

-Results: 3D models have become a "common language," enabling us to achieve zero ordering errors and rework even during remote collaboration with overseas partners.
+Results: 3D has become a “common language,” enabling us to achieve zero ordering errors and rework even during remote collaboration with overseas partners.

-\KYOTOGRAPHIE is using it too!/ Turn sites without blueprints into 3D models with just a smartphone
+\KYOTOGRAPHIE is using it too!/Turn a site without blueprints into a 3D model with “just a smartphone”

 ◼︎About KYOTOGRAPHIE

-・The story is set in a "historic building" for which no architectural plans exist
+・The story is set in a “historic building” for which no blueprints exist

 "KYOTOGRAPHIE," one of Japan's largest international photography festivals.

-Since the festival is held not only in well-organized venues like art museums but also in traditional townhouses and historic buildings that lack architectural blueprints, a precise understanding of the space is essential to ensuring the quality of the exhibition.
+Since the festival is held not only in well-organized venues like art museums but also in machiya (traditional townhouses) and historic buildings that lack architectural blueprints, an accurate understanding of the space is essential to the quality of the exhibition.

 ◼︎Challenges Before Implementation